andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 There should be no reason for the players to visit <span class="citation">Mad Mary’s Townhouse (p.
 44)</span> in this revision.
 However, if they do, the following changes have been made:

 Mad Mary did not hide Gertruda in this house for her entire life.
 Instead, Gertruda lived a fairly ordinary life—albeit one with a fairly overbearing widowed mother.
-(Ireena and Gertruda initially bonded as young girls over the loss of their parents—Ireena's mother and Gertruda's father.)
+(Iván and Gertruda initially bonded as young girls over the loss of their parents—Iván's mother and Gertruda's father.)
 When he was alive, Gertruda’s father was a merchant who raised Gertruda on stories of great lords and ladies, using their family’s meager funds to purchase her occasional books from Vistani caravans regarding diplomacy and military history.

 The first floor of this old, dirty dwelling comprises a one-room divided living space.
 To the north lies a small kitchen, its countertops dirty and covered with dust.
 There is a broken glass on the floor and a rotted meal for two set on a table covered with a dirty blue tablecloth.
 (Mary poured herself a glass of wine to steady her nerves after realizing Gertruda's disappearance, and dropped it on the floor in anguish.)